[Introduction] I tried building a Linux kernel

 thoughts

-There were so many things I didn't know, and I learned a lot, including troubleshooting.
+There was so much I didn't know, and I learned a lot, including troubleshooting.

-I would probably have to install the packages myself in addition to the kernel.
+would probably have to install the kernel and other packages myself.

-I feel like my own inadequacy came out a lot in the writing, but
+I feel like my inadequate writing was quite evident in my writing, but

-I was able to learn a little bit about Linux, so I'm satisfied.
+I'm satisfied because I was able to learn a little bit about Linux.

 thank you very much!